Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: The domain of -energy

 \subsection{Lipschitz--Besov type expression}

 This subsection is devoted to proving Theorem \ref{thm.main2}.
-Let us start by introducing the definition of Lipschitz--Besov spaces on the Sierpi\'{n}ski carpet $(K, d, \mu)$ in some specific cases (see \cite{Bod09} for example).
-Recall that $a = 3$ denotes the inverse of the contraction ratio of $F_i$ (see Definition \ref{dfn.SC}).
+Let us start by introducing the definition of Lipschitz--Besov spaces on the underlying generalized Sierpi\'{n}ski carpet $(K, d, \mu)$ in some specific cases (see \cite{Bod09} for example).